-- Fears about sharing information must not be allowed to stand in the way of the need to promote welfare, and protect the safety of children - The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purpose of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individual risks' as a processing condition that allows practitioners to share information without the consent, if it is not possible to gain consent, if cannot be reasonable expected that a practitioner gains consent, or if to gain consent would place a child at risk - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interest - The governments information sharing for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff is in any doubt about sharing information, they should to talk to the DSL or Deputy DSL
+- Fears about sharing information must not be allowed to stand in the way of the need to promote welfare, and protect the safety of children - The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purpose of keeping children safe - All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interest of the child's safety, welfare and educational outcomes. - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individual risks' as a processing condition that allows practitioners to share information without the consent, if it is not possible to gain consent, if cannot be reasonable expected that a practitioner gains consent, or if to gain consent would place a child at risk

-→ Annex 8
+- Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interest - The governments information sharing for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff is in any doubt about sharing information, they should to talk to the DSL or Deputy DSL - We comply with the Data Protection Act 2018 and GDPR and ensure that we process all personal information lawfully and keep it safe and secure with appropriate retention schedules. - → Annex 8